 Still, this lens has a dedicated switch and a side button, which allows you to hold your focus point while shooting in autofocus mode, a feature I sometimes find pretty handy.

-Focusing turns smoothly; it’s electronically coupled to the lens’s focus motor, but it works pretty responsively.
+Focusing turns smoothly; it’s electronically coupled to the lens’s focus motor but works responsively.

 The autofocus motor is not very fast but works silently and accurately.

 The lens comes with a standard lens cap and an excellent hood.
 All in all, its build quality is simple but quite classy.

 And finally, the essential thing in many people’s minds is Bokeh.